velipso/gvsave/README.md

 prior to calling this function.

 This can take a couple seconds to finish depending on the cart and size of the save.

+It will return a status in `r0`, where `0` is success, and some other code is a failure.
+This failure code will also be stored in `Save.failCode`.